DmitriZhao/Indemind-ROS2-Wrapper/README.md

 ## Acknowledgements

-The Indemind linux driver files are achieved from [here](https://github.com/INDEMIND/Driver_Linux)
+The Indemind linux driver files are from [here](https://github.com/INDEMIND/Driver_Linux)